 The truth is though, we are in just about complete control over our mental health.
 Despite what some people believe, our mental health is in our own hands.
-What I am saying is that surely there are some environmental, biological, genetic, and parental contributing factors to how we feel, and what we think, but are these markers the only indicators which speak to how we measure our own health?
+What I am saying is that surely there are some environmental, biological, genetic, and parental contributing factors to how we feel and what we think, but are these markers the only indicators which tell how we measure our own health?

-Self-determination, our drive and the very mobility needed to work on ourselves, and harbour enough self-awareness to realise our own strengths, as well as limitations, comes from within.
+Self-determination, our drive, and the very mobility needed to work on ourselves and harbour enough self-awareness to realise our own strengths, as well as limitations, comes from within.
 Sure, some of us are put in impossible situations, born into poverty, victimised, abused, and maltreated.
-But even in these circumstances, there are those that rediscover resilience, and make it, despite the seemingly desperate nature of their problems.
+But even in these circumstances, there are those that rediscover resilience and make it, despite the seemingly desperate nature of their problems.

-For people in recovery, the road ahead can seem long, especially with more seemingly chronic diagnoses, and often, believe, they cannot persist over the long haul or in some cases, lifespan.
-The rest of our lives for many of us, especially young, and even middle-aged people, can seem like a lot of work, or too much of an effort to sustain for the long-term across the lifespan.
+For people in recovery, the road ahead can seem long, especially with more seemingly chronic diagnoses, and often believe they cannot persist over the long haul or, in some cases, lifespan.
+The rest of our lives for many of us, especially young and even middle-aged people, can seem like a lot of work, or too much of an effort to sustain for the long-term or across the lifespan.

-Aside from remembering this totally reasonable explanation for why people lose sight of their recovery plan, people continue to rationalise stopping or discontinuing behaviours which promote healthier decision-making, and stop putting into action self-management techniques consistently during their everyday routines, and self-care measures during the tenure of their illness.
+Aside from remembering this totally reasonable explanation for why people lose sight of their recovery plan, people continue to rationalise stopping or discontinuing behaviours which promote healthier decision-making.
+They stop putting into action self-management techniques consistently during their everyday routines, and self-care measures during the tenure of their illness.

-Thus, this concern of relapse is truly our own doing, and ultimately, when left to our own devices, we set its limits, and create the solution for disarming its paralysing force which can make life seem like we are on a ride or just a passenger in our lives.
-The truth is, we are driving our own health forward at a rate and speed and course of our own choosing.
+Thus, this concern of relapse is truly our own doing, and ultimately, when left to our own devices, we set its limits and create the solution for disarming its paralysing force, which can make life seem like we are on a ride or are just a passenger in our lives.
+The truth is, we are driving our own health forward at a rate, speed, and course of our own choosing.

 I recommend allying with your therapist, treatment team, and close peers with a vested interest in your mental health.
-Establishing a deep trust with those which have close personal contact with you everyday.
-In doing so, if these collateral begin to detect an extreme and toxic abnormality in your health, you can feel safe in taking their advice and concern very seriously.
+Establishing a deep trust with those who have close personal contact with you every day.
+In doing so, if these collaterals begin to detect an extreme and toxic abnormality in your health, you can feel safe in taking their advice and concern very seriously.
 Sure, no clinician or friend can get a perfect read on our health.

 Relapse is real.
 Relapse is awful.
 But it isn’t the end of the world.
 Relapsing and experiencing the renewal of old symptoms can still be a reminder to get back on track with your recovery.
-Keep going, and don’t stop.
-When you stop taking care of yourself, be prepared for your worst fears to not just haunt you, but become the grim reality you feared so vehemently instead of investing the same mental energy in health and healing.
+Keep going and don’t stop.
+When you stop taking care of yourself, be prepared for your worst fears to not just haunt you, but become the grim reality you feared so vehemently, instead of investing the same mental energy in health and healing.